-On this track, we will discuss the five Cognitive Behavior Therapy methods for handling anger as it relates to cognitive therapy.
+In this section, we will discuss the five Cognitive Behavior Therapy methods for handling anger as they relate to cognitive therapy.
 These methods are suppression, open aggression, passive aggression, assertiveness, and dropping it.
 As I discuss these five methods for handling anger you might use this as a checklist for an anger management client you are currently treating.

 5 CBT Methods for Handling Anger

 First, let’s discuss suppression.
 As you know, many anger management clients hesitate to admit their own anger.
 They suppress anger for one reason or another.
 First, it is important to clients to never appear upset to others.
 The second reason is they are in a state of denial.
 I spoke with Mary, age 38, who described her reason for suppressing anger.
 "I can’t afford to be angry.
 It would ruin my reputation.
 What would happen if I lost my social status?"
 Mary had taken an all or nothing approach to anger.
 Mary’s reasoning led her to believe that all anger is bad so she may never afford to express it.

 ♦ Method #2 - Open Aggression

 The second method for handling anger is open aggression.
 This category of anger tends to denote rage and explosiveness, but as you know can also include criticism and sarcasm.
 In my experience, personal insecurities can be an explanation for open aggression.
 Tim, age 43, told me, "I used to be mild mannered, until my wife told me she was leaving me.
 I immediately felt alone.
 I started saying real mean things to her whenever she came by the house.
 I would throw things and raise my voice.
 I’m sure this pushed her away even further."

 ♦ Breathing to Relax CBT Technique